top of page

 Effective Fly Patterns: Parachute Adams, Elk Hair Caddis, Blue Wing Olive

-Strategy: Match the size and color of the hatch, and aim for a drag-free drift.
+Strategy: Match the size and color of the hatch, aiming for a drag-free drift.

 5. Spinner (for Mayflies)